|

 I started it because I didn’t know what else to do with all the sadness.

-Losing my mom—and not long after, my sweet dog Molly—left me with this heaviness I couldn’t explain.
-Some days it felt sharp.
-Other days it just sat in the background like fog.
-But it was always there.
+Losing my mom, and then my sweet dog Molly not long after, left me carrying something I couldn’t put down and couldn’t quite explain.
+Some days the weight of it was sharp.
+Other days it just sat quietly in the background.
+Either way, it was always there.

 Creating in Their Honor